sawalls/rivet-code-challenge/README.md

 # Schala Walls's RIVET coding challenge solution

-This is a partially completed solution to the coding challenge given to me by Alan.
-It's a CRA app so all the regular CRA things apply.
+This is a partially completed solution to the coding challenge given to me by Alan et al. It's a CRA app so all the regular CRA things apply.

 It's always very important to me that browser history and URLs function correctly even in a single page app, so I've made use of [React Router](https://reactrouter.com/en/main).
 That led to some pretty specific implementation details so feel free to ask any questions.